bitcoin/bitcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run bitcoin-qt.exe.
+Unpack the files into a directory and run microbitcoin-qt.exe.

 Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitcoin transactions;